sagemath/trac_to_gh/Issue 7982.md

 # Issue 7982: sage_fortran on Open Solaris 64 bit is the wrong thing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7982

 Original creator: jsp